 Many types of pain are not just medical in origin.
 Causes of TMJ pain are sneaky and often have symptoms that occur far away from their origin.
 Remember, pain, or a loss of functional mobility are not the same for everyone.
 While some pain sufferers search for a way to manage the pain they feel, others will look for a solution to eliminate or reduce the onset of the pain they feel.

 So if you think you’re experiencing one of the many symptoms of TMJ Disorder, or your medical professionals cannot find a medical cause, it’s important to see a TMJ practitioner (that could be a dentist) right away.
-He or she can assess the condition and find the best available options for treating TMJ.
+He or she can assess the condition and find the best options for treating TMJ available.

 Dr. Curtis Westersund: